How to get Great WordPress SEO with the Yoast SEO Plugin

 With both the SEO Title and Meta Description completed, it’s time to add some content to the page.

 I tend to write my posts using Google Docs before transferring them into WordPress, and I suggest that you do the same.
 Or use an application such as Microsoft Word.
 The reason for this is so that you always have a backup of your articles, just in case the worst happens and you lose the post from WordPress.
+If you use the services of a copywriter, they should also keep a backup.

 Text Length (Word Count)